GNOME/gi-docgen/docs/linking.rst

     // Equivalent to [enum@Gtk.Orientation]
     [type@Gtk.Orientation]

+Anything that is a known type—aliases, callbacks, classes, constants, enumerations, interfaces, structures—can be linked using the ``type`` fragment.

 Additionally, the ``id`` fragment, followed by a C symbol identifier, will try to link to the function; for instance: